-- You can place the shrimp dumpling directly in the bamboo steamer or by lining it with a piece of baking paper or cheesecloth.
+- You can place the shrimp dumpling directly in the bamboo steamer basket or by lining it with baking paper, parchment paper, or cheesecloth.
 Apply some oil to prevent it from sticking.
-The dumplings are quite sticky after steaming and can stick onto the unoiled surface.
+After steaming, the dumplings are pretty sticky and can stick to the unoiled surface.

-- Shrimp dumplings are best to serve while it is still hot, immediately after steaming.
+- Shrimp dumplings are best served while it is hot, immediately after steaming.
 That is why Dim Sum stores will steam the shrimp dumplings upon order.

-- Deep freeze the shrimp dumplings if you do not intend to steam it immediately.
+- Deep freeze the uncooked shrimp dumplings if you do not intend to steam them immediately.
 You can steam the frozen shrimp dumplings just like the fresh one, but steam for an extra minute to ensure it cooks through.

 - Add the boiling water into the mixing bowl.
 Stir the mixture vigorously until it looks like snowflakes.

 - Add the oil.

 - Knead the dough until soft and pliable.

 - Cover it and let it relax for 5 minutes.